bbfrederick/rapidtide/INSTALL.rst

     docker run \
         --mount type=bind,source=OUTPUTDIRECTORY,destination=/data_out \
         fredericklab/rapidtide:latest \
-            rapidtide2x \
+            rapidtide \
                 /src/rapidtide/rapidtide/data/examples/src/fmri.nii.gz \
                 /data_out/dgsr \
-                -L -r -15,15 --passes=3
+                --filterband lfo \
+                --searchrange -15 15 \
+                --passes 3

-You can replace the rapidtide2x blah blah blah command with any program in the package - after the fredericklab/rapidtide:latest, just specify the command and arguments as you usually would.
+You can replace the ``rapidtide blah blah blah`` command with any program in the package - after the fredericklab/rapidtide:latest, just specify the command and arguments as you usually would.
 If you're running a program that displays anything, you'll have to add a few extra arguments to the docker call.
 Docker is a little weird about X forwarding - the easiest thing to do is find the IP address of the machine you're running on (lets call it MYIPADDRESS), and do the following: